juanaguenza/bobyardtakehome/README.md

 Navigate to ~/backend

-Run the backend by first compiling the ts files into js through npm run build, then run npm run start to start the server
+First install all dependencies through running npm install.
+Run the backend by compiling the ts files into js through npm run build, then run npm run start to start the server

 ## Testing the backend